 - Introduce the concept of reflective learning

-Recent research carried out in schools, colleges and universities in the UK and Europe show that there is a close link between Mental Toughness and the following critical parameters:
+Recent research carried out in schools, colleges and universities in the UK and Europe shows that there is a close link between Mental Toughness and the following critical parameters:

-- Positive behaviours-the higher the Mental Toughness the more the individual displays positive “can do” behaviours
+- The higher the resilience the more the individual displays positive “can do” behaviours

-- Aspirations-the higher the level of Mental Toughness the individual displays the greater the level of aspirations of the individual.
+- Aspirations – the higher the level of resilience the individual displays the greater the level of aspirations of the individual.
 This is particularly relevant to areas of economic and social deprivation

 It helps young people deal better with: